pjtat/espn-ff-newsletter-bot/README.md

 4. Update the ChatGPT prompt in `src/chatgpt_client.py` to align with your league's settings and your desired newsletter format/tone.

+5. Replace the logo image (logo.png) with your league logo

-5. Run the main script to generate and send the weekly recap.
+6. Run the main script to generate and send the weekly recap.
 Adjust as needed for your league.

 ## More on the ESPN API